CaskAle/iot-workshop/README.md

 1. Next, find and add a  node (In the output section) to the right of the Sense HAT node.
 1. Open the debug node and change the output to complete msg object.
 This will allow you to view the entire msg being received by the prior node.
 It can be very useful in helping to format the msg that needs to be sent to the next node.
 1. Connect your Sense HAT node to your debug node by clicking and dragging from one connection point to the other .
-1. At this point, verify that your Sense HAT is producing output by clicking .
+1. At this point, verify that your Sense HAT is producing output by clicking.
 1. On the right side of the page you should see a tab labeled “debug”.
 Click on that tab and you should see a tremendous amount of data flowing into your debug node from the Sense HAT.
 1. On the right side of the debug node you will see a green toggle button .
 This allows you to stop/start the output to that particular debug node.
 Turn off the output by clicking the toggle and the data will stop scrolling by in the debug panel.
 Now you can get a closer look at the actual messages that the Sense HAT is sending.
 Take a minute to examine the debug output.
 You will see that each Sense HAT message has a topic and a payload.
 Notice that the topic will match one of the three data types that the Sense HAT reports (environment, motion, & joystick).
 In order to perform different actions on the different sensor topics, we will separate them into unique events.
 1. Find the switch node (function section) and add it to your workspace to the right of your Sense HAT node.